What Really Happened with Van Ginkel

 The Dolphins wound up signing veteran Shaq Barrett to a one-year, $7 million, though his signing bonus was spread out with the addition of void years on the contract to lower his cap number.
 That didn't matter anyway because Barrett decided to retire shortly before the start of training camp — Barrett, who is on the Dolphins' Reserve/Retired list, still carries a $1.1 million dead cap charge.

-Barrett's retirement enticed the Dolphins to bring back Emmanuel Ogbah, who had they released in the offseason as a cap move, this time on a one-year, $3.2 million deal.
+Barrett's retirement enticed the Dolphins to bring back Emmanuel Ogbah, whom they had released in the offseason as a cap move, this time on a one-year, $3.2 million deal.

-In between the Barrett signing and Ogbah re-signing, the Dolphins further addressed the outside linebacker position in the draft by taking Chop Robinson in Round 1 and Mohamed Kamara in Round 5.
+Between Barrett's signing and Ogbah's re-signing, the Dolphins further addressed the outside linebacker position in the draft by taking Chop Robinson in Round 1 and Mohamed Kamara in Round 5.

 With three sacks, Van Ginkel already is halfway to matching his career high, which he accomplished last season with the Dolphins.

-As it turns out, Van Ginkel had hoped it wouldn't be HIS last season with the Dolphins.
-And the team maybe wishes the same thing now.
+As it turns out, Van Ginkel had hoped it wouldn't be his last season with the Dolphins.
+And the team may wish the same thing now.

 Alain Poupart